-A SELF PASED WELDING QUALITY SLIDE SHOW PRESENTATION
+A SELF PACED WELDING QUALITY SLIDE SHOW PRESENTATION

-This is the first in a series of “how to” welding subjects to be presented to you as welding consultant to client.
-This first presentation covers the misunderstood subject of Welding Quality.
+This presentation covers the misunderstood subject of Welding Quality, presented to you as welding consultant to client.
 What is welding quality?
 How do you achieve welding quality?
 Who is responsible for welding quality?
 This presentation answers these questions and advises you on what must be done to ensure welding quality when designing, procuring and fabricating weldments.
 Also included are welding mistakes you must avoid during the design, procurement and fabrication phase if you value welding quality.
 You will also understand why welding inspection does not improve welding quality, and why it only has a limited ability to control welding quality, even when it’s done in accordance with industry codes and standards.
 In other words you will learn why welding inspection is necessary but insufficient for welding quality.
 The presentation also looks at the role and responsibility of top management, designer, welding engineer, quality engineer, and welding inspector in ensuring welding quality in a real world environment.
 In short, this presentation will give you the knowledge necessary to make decisions that will design and build in welding quality, and thereby eliminate scrape and rework, increase productivity and reduce costs.

 WHO CAN BENEFIT FROM THIS PRESENTATION